Minimally Invasive Gum Treatments

 Gum disease may start as simple inflammation and redness.
-Untreated, it can have very serious consequences.
-Left to reach the advanced periodontitis stage, gum disease becomes incurable.
-However, if we catch it at an early stage, you can save yourself from having to undergo complex surgical procedures or exacerbating systemic health complications.
+If left untreated, it can have very serious consequences that affect your oral health and your overall health.
+However, if we catch it at an early stage, there are minimally invasive treatment options.
 At Central Valley Periodontics & Implants we offer effective non-surgical treatments for gum disease to prevent it from becoming serious.
 Focused on deep cleaning, these minimally invasive treatments are helping patients beat gum disease in Modesto, CA every day.

 As a Diplomate of The American Board of Periodontology, Dr. Clarke Filippi has distinguished himself among periodontists by achieving board certification.
 This honor is an acknowledgment from the leading authority in periodontology that Dr. Filippi has exceeded the minimum educational requirements of the field.
 Always expanding his expertise in the latest techniques and technologies through continuing education, he can treat you without resorting to surgery.